 It might still sound a little far-fetched, but the concept of the smart home is moving from the stuff of sci-fi novels to reality thanks to a range of intelligent apps.
 And with technology evolving at an alarming rate, it’s actually more affordable and attainable than you might think.

-In essence, it’s possible to automate your morning routine, from waking up with gradually rising lights and news updates on-demand to enjoying freshly percolated coffee and warm bread.
+In essence, it’s possible to automate your morning routine, from waking up with gradually rising lights and news updates on demand to enjoying freshly percolated coffee and warm bread.
 You can open and close your curtains, keep an eye on the health of your plants and control your heating.
 You can even remotely lock your front door if it slipped your mind when you were heading out.
-Not only that, smart devices can learn your schedule and adjust accordingly to heat your home more efficiently and cost-effectively.
-One of the most popular aspects of smart technology is in the home monitoring arena, as homeowners embrace the idea that smart devices can alert you to emergencies in your home when you’re out and about.
+Not only that, smart devices such as a Nest thermostat can learn your schedule and adjust accordingly to heat your home more efficiently and cost-effectively.
+But the most popular use of smart technology among UK consumers is in the home monitoring arena, as homeowners embrace the idea that smart devices can alert you to emergencies in your home when you’re out and about.

-A connected doorbell includes a camera that allows you to see whoever is outside your house on your smartphone or tablet, while built-in speakers enable you to chat with them, even if you’re not at home.
+A connected doorbell includes a camera that allows you to see whoever is outside your house on your smartphone or tablet, while the in-built speaker enables you to chat with them, even if you’re not at home.
 An intelligent entertainment system, meanwhile, can record your favourite shows ready for your return.
 A robot vacuum cleaner can take the strain out of the housework, a smart washing machine can automatically start a washing cycle and your fridge can sense that the milk is running low and place a top-up order online.
-In essence, there are very few areas of home life nowadays that can’t be enhanced or automated with smart technology, but the key to success is without a doubt in the planning.
+In essence, there are very few areas of home life nowadays that can’t be enhanced or automated with smart technology, but the key to success is without doubt in the planning.

 Want to know more?
 Get in touch with the renovation experts at Refresh now to find out what they can do for you and your home.